-They 'know' what to do because somebody sat down and programmed appropriate logic into the document necessary to make those 'decisions.'
+They 'know' what to do because somebody sat down and coded the appropriate logic into the document necessary to make those 'decisions.'

-Because Pathagoras is 'plain text,' its form of document logic (and your ability to create and edit the logic equations on the face of the document) is unparalleled Here are some of the benefits inherent with plain text document logic:
+Because Pathagoras is 'plain text,' the form of document logic it implements (and your ability to create and edit the logic equations on the face of the document) is unparalleled Here are some of the benefits inherent with plain text document logic:

 •You can see the logic equation by just looking at the document.
 Everything is facial.
 This is exclusive to Pathagoras.

 •You can test bits and pieces of document logic by simply highlighting, cutting and pasting the section you want to test into a new document.
-(Other programs require a link to an ancillary document, or embed additional code into the parent document into the snippet being tested.
+(Other programs require a link to an ancillary document, or require that you embed additional code from the parent document into the snippet being tested.
 This inhibits this kind of 'small snippet' testing.)

 •Because only plain text characters are used, you can 'paint' the various elements of the equation so they stand out and apart from each other.
-(Pathagoras has a built in 'painter' that will do this for you (accessible by pressing <Alt-Q>).
+Pathagoras even has a built in 'painter' that will do this for you (accessible by pressing <Alt-Q>).
 The colors are to make things easier to see.
 They are not integral or necessary.
 The colors will not be carried into any final document.
 (On the following pages, you will see 'painted' elements of various equations.
-The colors are for illustration and sample purposes.
-While they should be helpful to you, but are not required for coding, can be copied from the Internet into your documents for testing.)
+As stated, the colors are for illustration and sample purposes.
+They will be helpful to you, but are not required for coding, can be copied from the Internet into your documents for testing.)

 •Document logic can be implemented from the simplest to the most complex levels.
 It is not an all or nothing proposition with Pathagoras.
 Start simple and the build to as fancy and complex as you want.